 - discussion/debate (rencontre/débat)

 - show (spectacle)

 Looking for virtual events in French?

-Due to Covid-19, there are more and more conferences accessible online.
+There are more and more conferences accessible online.

 With this interactive tool, you can find virtual events in France.
 It’s a great way to improve your French listening, to learn new vocabulary, and to follow topics that interest you.

 You can also follow Master Your French on YouTube where you’ll find a lot of videos to learn French.